laureliah/laureliah.github.io/index.md

 ### Wordpress

-If you would like to see my page made in wordpress, head to [link](http://aiesec.ie).
+If you would like to see my page made in wordpress, head [here](http://aiesec.ie).

 ### Images